elamaran619/amazon-quicksight-user-guide/doc_source/creating-a-dashboard.md

    + To publish a dashboard without sharing, choose **x** on top right of the **Share dashboard with users** screen\.
 You can always share the dashboard later by choosing **Share** from the application bar\.
    + To share the dashboard, follow the procedure in [Sharing Dashboards](sharing-a-dashboard.md)\.

-   After you've completed these steps, you've completed creating and sharing the dashboard\.
+   After you complete these steps, you complete creating and sharing the dashboard\.
 The new dashboard users now receive email with a link to the dashboard\.
 Groups don't receive invitation emails\.